 Hearing Impairment Services - Information about our venue’s hearing enhancement systems, signed performances and other hearing services can be found on our Hearing Impairment Services page.
 Our venue has an Infra-Red system.
 Please ask our door staff to supply one for you.
 A small deposit may be required and refunded on return of the headset.
 Please indicate at the time of booking how many headsets you require.
 We recommend Stalls row D – G seat numbers 11-30 for the best experience.
 For Captioned performances, we recommend seats in row A and B of the Dress Circle.
 We have 13 pairs of the Infra-Red headphones and 10 pairs of the headsets which work alongside hearing aids.

-Useful Links - For any resources such as Visual Story or links to our Euan's Guide page, please see our Additional Resources.
+Useful Links - For any resources such as Symbol Resources or links to our Euan's Guide page, please see our Additional Resources.